Minimalist approach to the classification of symmetry protected topological phases: Consequences of the Hypothesis and Comparison with the Literature

 As observed already in the 1-dimensional bosonic case \cite{Wen_1d, Cirac}, the classification of SPT phases can be modified by an additionally imposed discrete spatial translational symmetry.
 Two translationally invariant systems that are inequivalent in the presence of translational symmetry may be deformable to each other via non-translationally invariant paths.
 A priori, it is also not obvious that there are no intrinsically non-translationally invariant SPT phases.

 Here we would like to clarify the relationship between classifications in the presence and absence of discrete translational symmetry.
 We will begin with discrete translation $\ZZZ$ in only one direction and take $G$ to be a symmetry it commutes with (hence forming $\ZZZ\times G$).
-We shall assume that the Hypothesis is valid in this setup (see Sec.\,\ref{subsec:particle_content_dimensionality_symmetry_action}).

 \begin{framed}\begin{rslt} Let $\ZZZ$ act as discrete spatial translations.
 Then there is a natural isomorphism of abelian groups,

 \end{rslt}\end{framed}

 \begin{pf} This is an immediate consequence of the second isomorphism in Corollary \ref{cor:generalized_Kunneth_formula}. \end{pf}